jzhen3/ML-Project/README.md

 We use MSE, RMSE, Accuracy

 ### Potential Results Discussion for Supervised Methods:
-Our group expect models with higher recall rate (0.7) because False negative means that the recommendation system does not predict what clients like to watch.
-If the model can achieve higher recall rate, we can accept relatively lower precision rate (0.6).
-Secondly, we expect a ROC graph’s angle close to the right angle and the AUC is greater than 0.7.
-F1 score take into account of both false positive and false negative.
+Our group expect models with higher recall rate (0.7) because False negative indicates that the recommendation system does not predict what clients like to watch.
+If the model achieves higher recall rate, we can accept relatively lower precision rate (0.6).
+Secondly, we expect a ROC graph’s angle to be close to the right angle so that the AUC is greater than 0.7.
+F1 score takes into account of both false positive and false negative.

 ### Result Discussion for Supervised Methods: